Skip to main content

 TierWhen UsedMethod

-LLMDefault, or when ML Worker is unavailableSamples up to 1000 rows and uses the LLM to identify patterns and propose segment definitions
+LLMDefault, or when ML Worker is unavailableBuilds a field statistics summary (min/max/avg for numeric, distinct/topValues for categorical) and uses generateObject() with the configured LLM to propose segment definitions

-ML WorkerWhen connected and dataset exceeds 5K rowsRuns K-Means clustering on the full dataset with silhouette scoring to determine the optimal number of clusters
+ML WorkerWhen connected and dataset exceeds 5,000 rowsSubmits an async job to the Python ML Worker which runs K-Means clustering on the full dataset with silhouette scoring to determine the optimal number of clusters

-The ML Worker tier is more accurate because it processes the entire dataset and uses statistical validation (silhouette score) to find the natural number of clusters rather than guessing.
+The ML Worker tier is more accurate because it processes the entire dataset and uses statistical validation (silhouette score) to find the natural number of clusters rather than relying on pattern matching.

 Example card: